awisky/bloopark/README.md

 - Create a new database with demonstration data
 - Install Search Assistant module
 - Setup the default partner for sales and purchases on Settings -> Search Assistant
+- Grant access to the users on User Settings or Group Settings.
+Select Search Assitant User checkbox.
+- Reload Odoo web page (F5) to reload the menu.
+You will see the Search Assistant menu on Sales and Purchase

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.